michaelockenden/algorand-flask/blog/blogpost.md

 - Viewing all sent/received transactions
 - Creating and displaying assets

+As a warning, this project has been not audited and should not be used in a production environment

 # Introduction and Setup

-Flask is most well known for being able to quickly put together websites, however it is capable of more robust features.
+Flask is most well known for being able to quickly put together websites, however it is capable of more sturdy features.
-We'll take acheive this by also using Flask-WTF and Flask-Login.
+We'll acheive this by also using Flask-WTF and Flask-Login.

 Along with the Python Algorand SDK, our requirements file should look like this: